A familiar steak dish served with the classic creamy Bearnaise sauce. Great for a special supper dish or weekend treat.

 - Freshly chopped tarragon, to garnish

-- Prepare the Bearnaise sauce.
-To clarify the butter, melt the butter slowly over low heat without stirring.
+- Prepare the Béarnaise sauce.
+To clarify the butter – Melt the butter slowly over a low heat without stirring.
 Remove from the heat and skim the foam off the surface.
 Spoon the butter into a small bowl, leaving the milky sediment behind.

 - In a small pan bring the peppercorns, shallots, tarragon and vinegar to the boil and reduce to about 15ml/1tbsp.

 - Remove the pan from the heat, cool slightly then strain into a heatproof bowl, whisk in the egg yolks and discard the shallot mixture.